 Before you set up up Personas, review the features and terms used in this documentation.
 The main parts of Personas are your Personas space(s), Audiences, the Profile Explorer, and Traits (Computed, SQL, and Custom).

 A space is a separate Personas environment.
 There are two main reasons you might use spaces:

 - To separate your development and production environments (highly recommended)

-An Audience is a list of either users (B2C), or accounts (B2B), who match a specific criteria.
-An example of a basic Audience that Segment’s Marketing team might build is an “active sign ups” audience for an email marketing campaign.
-This Audience is contains all users who signed up in the last seven days, and who also added a source within 7 days of signing up.
+An Audience is a list of either users (B2C) or accounts (B2B) that match a specific criteria.
+For example, Segment’s Marketing team might build an active signups audience for an email marketing campaign.
+This Audience could contain all users who signed up in the last seven days and added a source within seven days of signing up.
 The example below shows how you could define this audience in the Audience Builder.

 Profile Explorer and Traits

-- The Profile Explorer contains all of the data that you have on a user - from their event history to their traits and identifiers.
+- The Profile Explorer contains all data that you have on a user, from their event history to their traits and identifiers.

 - Computed Traits are per-user or per-account traits that you create or “compute” in Personas using a drag-and-drop interface.
 When you build a Computed Trait, Personas adds it to relevant user profiles.
 Personas recomputes these traits once an hour to make they are always accurate.
 See the Computed traits documentation for more detailed information.

 - SQL Traits are per-user or per-account traits that you create by running queries against your data warehouse, which can include data not captured using your Segment implementation.
 Segment imports the results into Personas, and appends these traits to the user profile.
-Personas recomputes these traits every 12 hours to make sure they are always accurate.
+Personas recomputes these traits every 12 hours to ensure accuracy.
 See the SQL trait documentation for more detailed information.